-- Terrified of Germs: Chris, among her many other odd quirks.
+- Terrified of Germs: Chris is a germaphobe among her many other odd quirks.

 - Took a Level in Badass: Linda actually is the one who defeats Charlie at the end, and comes up with the idea to distract him enough for Paul to boot him out of the helicopter.

 - Twenty Minutes with Jerks: Except for levelheaded Paul, everyone is either a thoroughly unpleasant person or never stops whining.

 - Utopia Justifies the Means: The entire Phoenix experiment was begun because Lloyd Brinkstone basically wanted to save humanity in case of nuclear war.

 - Voluntary Shapeshifter: Charlie, to an extent.
 Although he has a physical form, he can turn himself into a liquid state to flow underneath doors and through air vents.

 - Weaksauce Weakness: The seemingly invincible Charlie's weakness turns out to be drugs, which is discovered when it absorbs heroin junkie Mark, who had just shot up.
 The mutant is essentially defeated by being turned into a heroin addict!